GuilleGorines/markdown_servicios/Assembly_service.md

 ```
 cd ../02-kmerfinder
 ```
-Again, copy the lablog from the 02-kmerfinder of a previous assembly service
+Again, copy the lablog from the 02-kmerfinder of the template

 ```
-cp $PREVIOUS_ASSEMBLY_JOB/ANALYSIS/*ANALYSIS01_ASSEMBLY/02-kmerfinder/lablog .
+cp $ASSEMBLY_TEMPLATE/ANALYSIS/ANALYSIS01_ASSEMBLY/02-kmerfinder/lablog .
 ```

 Check the lablog, and execute it